 Hygienic practices are essential to avoid the transmission of germs and bacteria within a hospital, and similarly biosecurity precautions serve to mitigate the introduction and spread of pests and diseases on live plants and soil.
 We require our nursery suppliers to demonstrate systematic biosecurity practices so we can be sure that any trees you receive through NHS Forest will be free from any insects, pathogens, bacteria, and fungi, and all our tree bundles are supplied from Plant Healthy certified nurseries that are compliant with the requirements of the Plant Health Management Standard.

-All trees in the bundles this season will be cell-grown, rather than bare-root.
+All trees in the bundles this season will be cell-grown.
 These trees will be one-year-old seedlings, which are between 20cm and 60cm in length.
 We choose cell-grown because it is beneficial to the trees to maintain that moist, nutrient rich soil around their roots.
 They’re a bit more robust and therefore happier to wait an extra week before going in the ground than bare-root trees.
 This gives your healthcare sites a bit more flexibility around planting dates.

 We have chosen to supply cell-grown trees as they have a longer shelf life and resilience when planting.
 Despite this we recommend that trees are planted within a week – two weeks at the very most.

-All bundles are supplied with biodegradable 60cm spiral guards and 90cm bamboo canes for each tree.
+All bundles are supplied with biodegradable 60cm spiral guards and 90cm bamboo canes and a mulch mat for each tree.

 From the point at which you submit your Tree Planting Agreement and evidence, we have a lead time of around three weeks.
 However, this could be pushed back to fit around your planting schedule.